 After you walk Elk Avenue in Crested Butte, you can visit the Crested Butte Mountain Heritage Museum or relax at Rainbow Park.
-During the winter months, Crested Butte Mountain Resort boasts a thousand plus acres of terrain.
+During the winter months, Crested Butte Mountain Resort boasts 1000+ skiable acres.
 In summer, mountain bikers can explore 750 miles of trails.

 Travel back to Gunnison to spend the night.

 Day 6: Option 1 – Gunnison, Manitou Springs, Denver

 As you work your way back up to Denver, you have two routes you can take.
 You can meander your way through heading west on Highway 50, hitting Poncha Springs, taking Highway 285 north to Johnson Village and Antero Junction, and then adding Highway 24 to Manitou Springs.
 This route takes about 3 hours, allowing your family to enjoy one of the following activities.

 - Cave of the Winds Mountain Park Choose from two cave tours, Wind Walker Challenge Course, Bat-A-Pult, and more.